Expected Weighted D-optimal Designs for Experiments with Mixed Factors: Conclusion and Discussion

 In this paper, we characterize EW D-optimal designs for fairly general parametric models with mixed factors and derive detailed formulae for multinomial logistic models and generalized linear models.
-We develop an EW ForLion algorithm for finding EW D-optimal designs with mixed factors or continuous factors, and a rounding algorithm to convert approximate designs to exact designs.
+We develop an EW ForLion algorithm for finding EW D-optimal designs with mixed factors or continuous factors, and a rounding algorithm to convert approximate designs with continuous factors to exact designs with user-specified sets of grid points.

 Depending on the availability of a pilot study or a prior distribution on unknown parameters, we recommend either sample-based or integral-based EW D-optimal designs.
 Apparently, the obtained EW D-optimal design depends on the set of parameter vectors or the prior distribution chosen.
 By applying our algorithms to real experiments, we show that the obtained EW D-optimal designs under a reasonable parameter vector set or prior distribution provide well-performed robust designs against parameter misspecifications.
-By merging close design settings, our designs may significantly reduce the design cost and time by minimizing the number of distinct design settings.
+By merging close design settings, our designs may significantly reduce the experimental cost and time by reducing the number of distinct experimental settings.

+The sample-based strategy offers an alternative approach for aggregating prior information about model parameters.
+Compared with the integral-based solution, the sample-based approach can significantly reduce the computational cost while maintaining the robustness of the resulting designs.
+It may be incorporated with other design criteria, such as minimax and Bayesian optimality, making it a practical tool for researchers.